Daniel J. Frey

 I have used that mask ever since I can remember.

-It's my oldest and favored.
+It's my oldest and favorite.

-That mask was developed to survive violence.
+That mask was developed to survive physical violence.

 Dad could switch on violent anger at the drop of a hat.

-Sometimes it could not, and the bloody beatings would follow.
+Sometimes, it could not, and the bloody beatings would follow.

 I still do not do well around anger.